P1T1B0Y98/MasterApp/README.md

 ## Getting started
-For future development take a look at the [documentation](https://mindsync.gitbook.io/mindsync/).
+For future development and an explanation of the important functions and screens take a look at the [Gitbook repo for MindSync](https://mindsync.gitbook.io/mindsync/).

 ## Features